rayguna/industrial-auth-1/README.md

 end
 ```

-#### D6.
-Industrial authorization with pundit

-The above changes are considered "painful".
-In the next lesson, we will learn to use some shortcuts with the pundit gem.

-### E. Create a pull request
+#### E. Create a pull request

 1. First, create a branch from the head with: `git checkout -b rg_photogram_industrial_authorization`.
+Publish the branch.
 2. Switch main to the earliest version of the app with: `git checkout 46772ee`.

+## II.
+Industrial Authorization Using Pundit

+1. The above changes are considered "painful".
+In the next lesson, we will learn to use some shortcuts with the pundit gem.
+2. create a new branch: `git checkout -b rg_authorization_with_pundit`.
+Publish the branch.

+#### Objectives

+1. create Pundit policies
+2. use before_action
+3. raise an exception
+4. using Pundit helper method to gain access to the methods in all other controllers
+5. incorporate Pundit into views
+6. implement inheritance, aliasing, etc using Ruby
+7. secure-by-default

 ***